-The last time I facilitated a design sprint, I was the user testing moderator for the prototype.
-While I had moderated many times before, I was surprised by a newbie impulse.
-I *wanted* the prototype to receive positive feedback, even though I know that some of the most critical findings come from an awkward moment, with a frustrated user, not understanding how the product works or its value.
+The last time I facilitated a design sprint, I was the moderator for user testing the prototype.
+Even though I had moderated many times before, I was surprised by a novice impulse—I wanted the prototype to receive positive feedback.
+This impulse came despite knowing that some of the most critical findings come from an awkward moment, a frustrated user, or confusion over how a product works and its value.

 People are bad at remembering, so make it easy.

-Interviews are probably the most basic research instrument for UXers, and a common introduction to user testing—yet, they rely entirely on a participant’s recall.
-Cognitive psychologists have known for a long time that memory is, if anything, inaccurate.
+Interviews are probably the most basic research instrument for UXers.
+They are a common introduction to user testing, and yet, they rely entirely on a participant’s recall.
+Cognitive psychologists have known for a long time that memory is if anything, inaccurate.
 The following are good practices to help lessen the effects of this bias:

 - Recency — Things that happened recently